Palladium02/hephaestus/docs/index.md

 # Hephaestus in depth

-Welcome to the in depth explantion of Hephaestus.
-This is where your jurney begins.
+Welcome to the in depth explanation of Hephaestus.
+This is where your journey begins.

 ## Table of contents